AskhatZhalgasov/math/STAT110/Definition.md

-Sample space - set of possible outcomes
+Sample space - set of possibl